CiscoLives/LTRATO-2001/_sources/tasks/task1/step1.rst.txt

         cd ~/labpyats

 #.
-Check the lab’s structure (before running the command shown below, ensure that you have changed to the correct directory: **~/labpyats**).
+Check the lab's structure (before running the command shown below, ensure that you have changed to the correct directory: **~/labpyats**).

     .. code-block:: bash